What is Important?

-Use the following sample questions from University of Minnesota's Learning Abroad Center to discover what is important to you in your off-campus study experience.
-Thinking about your future is important, as it will help you choose a program that matches your interests and goals.
-After deciding which of these questions are important to you, try to summarize your findings in a few sentences and bring this information with you to an off-campus study advising appointment.
+Use the sample questions on this page, many of which are from University of Minnesota's Learning Abroad Center, to discover what is important as you consider your Off-Campus Study experience.
+Thinking about your future is prudent, as it will help you choose a program that matches your interests and goals.
+It is also important to consider the increasingly interdependent global world and how you can do your part through Off-Campus Study to have a positive impact as a global citizen and an F&M Diplomat.
+After being thoughtful about priorities, try to summarize your findings in a few sentences and bring this information with you to your Off-Campus Study advising appointment.

 Identify Challenges & Priorities

-To really hone in on your statement also think about what, if anything, might prevent you from studying abroad.
+To really hone in on your statement also think about what, if anything, might prevent you from studying off campus.
 Use the same sort of brainstorming technique to record the challenges.
-Consider how these factors affect studying abroad.
+Consider how these factors affect studying off campus.
 The aim of this is to list the real challenges along with your goals.
 Identify the factors you'll have to consider:

 - Job obligations